What is premature greying?

 How can you prevent the disorder from happening or recurring?

-Maintain a balanced diet, keep stress levels under control and practise healthy lifestyle habits to prevent the occurrence or control the advancement of the disorder.
+Maintain a balanced diet, keep stress levels under control and practice healthy lifestyle habits to prevent the occurrence or control the advancement of the disorder.

 “Grey hair,” Richfeel Trichology Centre, https://richfeel.com/hair-problems-and-treatments/grey-hair